The Story Of Josephine Earp, The Mystery Woman Who Became The Common-Law Wife Of Old West Lawman Wyatt Earp

 While living in Arizona Territory, Earp received mail under the names Josephine Marcus, Sadie Mansfield, and Josephine Behan.
 But why did she use so many aliases?

 According to court documents from Prescott, Arizona, Sadie Mansfield began working in a brothel.
-One of her clients, Sheriff Johnny Behan, grew enamoured with her, and his visits to the brothel grew so flagrant that Behan’s wife filed for divorce.
+One of her clients, Sheriff Johnny Behan, grew enamored with her, and his visits to the brothel grew so flagrant that Behan’s wife filed for divorce.

 One of the witnesses said, “I saw [Behan] at the house of ill-fame … at which resided one Sada Mansfield … a woman of prostitution and ill-fame.”